aqhawley/jekyll-now/about.md

 ### More Information

 Outside of my academic research interests, I am also exploring big data analysis and machine learning applications for the industrial hemp industry.
 I am a hemp farmer and executive of Hawley Hemp Labs, a family-owned and operated industrial hemp producer, processor, and analytical lab based in East Texas.
 I also lend my research and analysis skills to small businesses and startups seeking market research to scale up and expand their customer bases through data-driven marketing strategies.

 As a social scientist, I am driven by the belief that data science is a critical tool to promote social equity and help solve pressing social problems.
+I am an advocate for equitable and ethical data use, and the the use of data science to improve the lives of communities of color and marginalized groups.

 ### Contact me